MBilalQureshi/Cosmos-beauty-pp4/TESTING.md

 - I confirmed all the products here are clickable and redirect user to product details page
 - I confirmed all the product categories and items on sale are visible here.
 - I confirmed products will also display the relavent information such as image, name and price.

 ## Product with category
 - I confirmed only specific category of products will be displayed here such as makeup or fregrances.
 - The items on sale are also visible but belonging only to that specific category.
 - I confirmed products will also display the relavent information such as image, name and price.

 ## Sales and offers
 - I confirmed that the items on sales are only displayed here.
 - I confirmed all the category items can be seen here.
 - I confirmed products will also display the relavent information such as image, name and price.

 ## Product Detail
+- I confirmed user can add/remove items from cart while on product details page.
+- I confirmed user can add products to wishlist from here.
+- I confirmed user can checkout meaning redirect to cart page from this page.
+- I confirmed user can view details of product along with its description.

 ## Cart
+- I confirmed user can remove items from cart.
+- I confirmed user can view relavent details of product from cart.
+- I confirmed user can view total from inside card.
+- I confirmed user can go to shipping details from cart.

 ## Shipping Details
 - I confirmed the fields will be empty for every new user.